OpenSourceBrain/OSB_Documentation/contents/Help/Meetings/01_Sardinia_2013.md

 The focus of this meeting was on **cerebellar cell & network models**.

-Some notes taken during the discussion sessions are currently being converted into **minutes** of the meeting, but in the mean time, see the slides below from a number of the presenters, or see a [blog post from the OpenWorm project](http://blog.openworm.org/post/50745024122/tales-from-the-open-source-brain-kick-off) on the meeting.
+See the slides below from a number of the presenters, or see a [blog post from the OpenWorm project](http://blog.openworm.org/post/50745024122/tales-from-the-open-source-brain-kick-off) on the meeting.

 One specific outcome of the meeting was the setting up of a project to try to create a community developed model (or models) of the [cerebellar granule cell](http://www.opensourcebrain.org/projects/cerebellar-granule-cell-modelling/wiki/Wiki).